What The Best Primary Maths Teachers Do And How We Can Learn From Them

 - Self-responsible: refusing to blame others

-- Expert differentiators: they differentiate in terms of the time children spend on an activity not by providing different learners different tasks to complete
+- Expert differentiators: with a structured approach to differentiation in the classroom, not by providing different learners different tasks to complete

 - Frugal: squeezing the most out of every situation